You probably know that there’s a bunch of ways to do Shopify marketing. That’s true. Reading about each one can take some time off your schedule.

 Add a Shopify email marketing appAdd for free

-[Welcome email is the first email your store should send to subscribers.
+Welcome email is the first email your store should send to subscribers.
 It’s your brand intro and an excellent chance to encourage the first purchase.
-Here are 26 Welcome Email Examples to Engage Shopify Customers to inspire you.
+If you need some inspiration to design yours, here are 26 welcome email examples.

 2. Send Push Notifications with Promotions